nhsconnect/gpconnect/pages/foundations/foundations_use_case_read_a_patient.md

 summary: "Use case for reading a patient resource."
 ---

+## Prerequisites ##

+### Consumer ###

+The Consumer system:

+- SHALL have previously resolved the organisation's FHIR endpoint Base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
+- SHALL have previously traced the patient's NHS Number using the [Personal Demographics Service]( https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service.
+- SHALL have previously [resolved the logical ID of the patient](https://nhsconnect.github.io/gpconnect/foundations_use_case_find_a_patient.html) on the server using the NHS Number

 ## API Use Case ##

 This specification describes a single use cases.
 For complete details and background please see the [Foundations Capability Bundle](foundations.html).